HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 ## Input Parameters
 - Parameter: $coursecode
-   - Type: varchar
+   - Type: String
    - Description: Course code.
 Stored as varchar(45) in the database

 - Parameter: $coursename
-   - Type: varchar
+   - Type: String
    - Description: The name of the course.
 Stored as varchar(80) in the database

 - Parameter: $courseGitURL
-   - Type: varchar
+   - Type: String
    - Description: The URL to the Git repository associated with the course.
 Stored as varchar(1024) in the database

 - Parameter: $userid